Arrive Amman, Jordan

 Petra | The “Rose Red” City

-Spend a full day exploring the once-thriving capital of Petra, a stunning city carved from its surrounding mountains.
+Spend a half day exploring the once-thriving capital of Petra, a stunning city carved from its surrounding mountains.
 Pass through the Siq, the main entrance to the ancient city, to view the majestic Treasury, Temple of the Winged Lions and Palace Tomb.
-Sit down to an authentic, local lunch before driving to your hotel by the Dead Sea.
+Sit down to lunch within the city of Petra before driving to your hotel by the Dead Sea.

 Jerash | “Pompeii of the Middle East”